neurosignal/pseudo-MRI-engine/README.md

 # pseudo-MRI-engine
 Pseudo-MRI engine for MRI-free electromagnetic source imaging.

-Stay tuned; the code will be made public after publication.
+Stay tuned; the code will be made public after publication...